First Impressions Matter, and Other Job Interview Secrets from the Pros

 Craft your elevator pitch.
 “Make a list of your skill sets, experience, education, and career goals,” suggests Pagan-Hilton.
 “Practice this quick pitch at home, so it comes out naturally during your interview.”

 Get materials ready.
 Bring several copies of your résumé, says Pagan-Hilton.
-“If you have a portfolio or demo-reel, have it ready on a zip drive and on a mobile device/laptop that will work without wi-fi.”
+“If you have a portfolio or demo-reel, send it ahead of time and have it ready on a mobile device or laptop.”

 At the Interview: